Planetary Decadal and Community Findings

 Action: "Identify opportunities in existing and planned telescope programs to improve detection and tracking by enhancing the volume and quality of current data streams, including from optical, infrared, and radar facilities."

-Since the announcement of the National Near-Earth Object Preparedness Strategy and Action Plan in 2018, a federal interagency working group led by the NSF and supported by NASA, the US Air Force, and other interested parties has been stood up to review national needs and requirements for planetary radar as a national asset.
-Also during this time, Arecibo Observatory was decommissioned and ultimately collapsed, leaving a void in the volume and quality of data streams from radar facilities. ngRADAR has the potential to fill this gap in national capabilities for planetary radar, enhancing the volume of observations possible as a complement to the Goldstone Solar System Radar (science), while pushing to new wavelengths and higher resolutions to increase the quality of data streams from radar facilities in the future.
+After the announcement of the National Near-Earth Object Preparedness Strategy and Action Plan in 2018, a federal interagency working group led by the NSF and supported by NASA, the US Air Force, and other interested parties was convened (and resulted in the Cross-Disciplinary Deep Space Radar Needs Study described below) to review national needs and requirements for planetary radar as a national asset.
+Also during this time, Arecibo Observatory was decommissioned and ultimately collapsed, leaving a void in the volume and quality of data streams from radar facilities.
+The ngRADAR concept has the potential to fill this gap in national capabilities for planetary radar, enhancing the volume of observations possible as a complement to the Goldstone Solar System Radar (science), while pushing to new wavelengths and higher resolutions to increase the quality of data streams from radar facilities in the future.
+This national action plan was revisited in 2023, below, five years since its initial publication.

 National Preparedness Strategy and Action Plan for Near-Earth Object Hazards and Planetary Defense (2023)